 I have been a Foundation Governor at Radwinter since 2018 and have had an association with the school for the past 7 years - I have one son who still goes to Radwinter and my second son who has recently left and gone on to a local secondary school.

-I have spent over 30 years working in General Management roles in the Agricultural supply industry and have lived and worked in both Switzerland and Australia and been back in the Uk for the last 10 years.
-Radwinter school has always had a caring, family ethos secured on strong Christian values.
-I see my role as a governor at Radwinter is to ensure that the school remains a place where all children can enjoy learning in a safe and caring environment.
+I have spent over 30 years working in General Management roles in the Agricultural supply industry and have lived and worked in both Switzerland and Australia and been back in the UK for the last 10 years.
+Radwinter School has always had a caring, family ethos secured on strong Christian values.
+I see my role as Chair of the Governing Body at Radwinter is to ensure that the school remains a place where all children can enjoy learning in a safe and caring environment.

 Mrs Emily Bartram – Headteacher

 My first association with Radwinter CofE Primary School was as a parent when my son started in September 2020.
 I was then delighted to be appointed as Headteacher taking up the post in September 2021.
 I have always lived and worked in the local area and have long been aware of the excellent reputation and educational experience offered by our wonderful school, so am incredibly proud to now be Headteacher!
 I grew up in Saffron Walden attending a local Church of England Primary School and have always known that this is the educational experience I wanted my own children to have.
 To be able to lead our setting in offering the same caring, happy and secure environment with outstanding learning opportunities really is a dream come true!